01 of 06

 When to Visit Alaska to Watch Whales

 Alaska has resident killer whales and is the destination for migrating whales during the summer.
-Whale-watching season here runs from approximately May to September.
+The whale-watching season here runs from approximately May to September.
 May and September are typically less touristy and chillier.
 High season is June through August.
 Travel Alaska recommends spring whale watching, too.

 Tour Companies for Whale Watching in Alaska